Chairman Degnan. Director Foye. Commissioners.

 Upgrading the GWB with discrete and adequate paths for all users and maintaining historic views will create a linear park, a world-class destination to spur tourist spending and job creation.

 A linear park is, one that is substantially longer than it is wide – rail trails, towpaths, repurposed industrial tracts and bridges.
 Examples include High Line, Brooklyn Bridge, High Bridge and Walkway over the Hudson (“WOTH”).

 WOTH is a 1.2 mile long, 24 foot wide, decommissioned railway bridge which connects Poughkeepsie to the Highlands .

 In 2009 and 2012, Camoin Associates, a consulting firm based in Saratoga Springs, performed before and after studies of WOTH visitors.
 They found that WOTH doubled the annual tourist visits to Ulster and Dutchess counties.

 - 240,000 new visitors per year from outside the region

 - New annual spending $15 million, with multipliers $24 million

 - New jobs created 290, with multipliers 383

 George Washington Bridge

-Using the Walkway study as a model, I asked Camoin to project the economic impact of a comparable facility on the GWB, based on 675,000 total cyclists and pedestrians in 2013 and an annual growth rate through 2024 of 5%.
-They determined there’d be:
+Using the WOTH study as a model, Camoin projected the impact of a comparable facility on the GWB (based on 675,000 total cyclists and pedestrians in 2013 and an annual growth rate of 5% through 2024):

 - Daily average spending, $94.26